Homework

 Daily reading at home is completed by all children.

-Reception and KS1 children have a Reading Record.
-Parents/carers are asked to sign and return the reading record on a daily basis to indicate reading has taken place.
-Reading records are checked every day by a member of staff.
-These remain in school during holiday periods.
+In Reception and KS1, children are provided with appropriately levelled books, matched to their phonological knowledge, to read and return.
+All pupils have a reading record.
+Parents/carers are asked to sign and return the reading record on a regular basis to indicate reading has taken place.
+Reading records are checked weekly by a member of staff.

 Children are expected to read every day at home for a minimum of:

-- Reception: 10 minutes
+• Reception: 10 minutes

-- Y1/2: 10-15 minutes
+• Y1/2: 10-15 minutes

-- Y3/4: 15 minutes
+• Y3/4: 15 minutes

-- Y5/6: 20 minutes
+• Y5/6: 20 minutes

 All children can also borrow a book from the school library, which they will visit with their class.
 These must be returned by the end of each term.